What Does NxGen MDx Screen For?

 We screen for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family's future.
 You can learn more about our various screens — and which sets of screens (or "panels") align with where you are in your reproductive journey.

 What Your Test Results Mean:

-Hereditary fructose intolerance is an inherited condition that affects fructose metabolism.
-A reduced level of the enzyme Aldolase B prevents the body from breaking down fructose.
+Hereditary fructose intolerance is an inherited condition that affects a person’s ability to digest the sugar fructose, found mostly in fruits.
 After ingesting fructose, individuals with hereditary fructose intolerance may experience nausea, bloating, abdominal pain, diarrhea, vomiting, and low blood sugar.
 Affected infants may fail to grow and gain weight at the expected rate, and repeated ingestion of fructose-containing foods can lead to liver and kidney damage.
 Continued exposure to fructose may result in seizures, coma, and ultimately death from liver and kidney failure.
 However, most affected individuals can live without these symptoms by following a diet free of fructose, sucrose, and sorbitol.